Quick Summary

 What are the main advantages of outsourcing payroll compared to in-house?

-Outsourcing payroll reduces administrative burden, improves accuracy, supports compliance, enhances business continuity, and frees internal teams to focus on strategic priorities rather than payroll execution.
+Outsourcing payroll cuts down on admin task.
+It also improves accuracy and supports compliance.
+This option improves business continuity while freeing internal teams to focus on strategic goals rather than payroll execution.